 If you are coming from another Club

-Once a year (in October) the Melbourne Juniors – invites all players to ‘Try Out’ to show their skills and abilities and become a Melbourne Tigers Representative player.
+Each year (in October) the Melbourne Juniors – invite all players to ‘Try Out,’ to show their skills and abilities and to become a Melbourne Tigers Representative player.

 The Structure of the Try Outs is to;